 All United States passport holders participating on the summer study abroad programs to Europe do not need a visa unless they plan on traveling after the program concludes.
 Students on the China program will need a visa to participate.
 The Global Programs staff will assist in this process once you are accepted into the program.

 Students are able to travel on their own during the program when no classes, corporate visits, cultural events, or in-country excursions are scheduled.
-Friends and family are also able to visit you while abroad, but you should make sure that they understand you will be busy the majority of each day with required program activities.
+Friends and family are strongly advised not to visit student participants during the program as the students will be busy the majority of each day with required program activities.
 Absences from classes AND other program events will not be excused.
 Students are encouraged to stay after the program concludes to travel on their own or with friends and family.
 All students planning to travel before, during or after the program must submit their travel itinerary to Global Programs.

 Should a program cancellation become necessary for health and safety reasons prior to student departure, every effort will be made to refund recoverable costs to participants.
 Poole Global Programs follows the same program cancellation policy as the NC State Study Abroad Office.
 Please review the policy here.
 Any questions should be directed to firstname.lastname@example.org.